raspberrypilearning/getting-started-scratch/en/step_7.md

 **Note:** If you use code that changes a graphic effect and then changes it back again, remember to use a `wait`{:class="block3control"} block in between the `change graphic effect by`{:class="block3looks"} blocks, otherwise it will happen so fast that you won't see it!

-You can use a `clear graphic effects`{:class="block3looks"} block at any time to reset the effects.
+You can use a `clear graphic effects`{:class="block3looks"} block at any time to reset the effects:

 ```blocks3
 clear graphic effects